Deliver “Delight and Passion” to people

 In resolving these issues, Hoshino Resorts focused most on the main public area on the second floor.

-"We will be gradually renovating all 638 guest rooms, but what we focused on most was how to make the public areas stand out.
-Hoshino Resorts has a casual hotel brand called [BEB], which has spaces where guests can relax freely 24 hours a day.
-We consulted with Nomura Co.
-NOMURA Co.,Ltd., who are in charge of the renovations, about whether we could create a similar space in this hotel where guests could relax freely," says Anai.
+"We will be renovating all 638 guest rooms in stages, but our main focus was on how to make the public areas distinctive.
+Hoshino Resorts has a casual hotel brand called [BEB], which provides a space where guests can relax freely 24 hours a day.
+We consulted with Nomura Kogeisha, who is in charge of the renovation, about whether we could create a similar space in this NOMURA Co.,Ltd. where guests can relax freely," (Anai).

-Designer Hirofumi Inoue, who worked on NOMURA Co.,Ltd. team to develop the plan, said that he began by considering the zoning of the public areas.
+Hirofumi Inoue, the designer who was in charge of planning for NOMURA Co.,Ltd. team, said that he started by considering the zoning of the public areas.

 "The original hotel had a banquet hall and restaurant in the public area on the second floor, which took up a large area.
 How could we rearrange that zoning to create the ultimate in convenience and comfort?
 We spent the most time considering this.